Major Car Brands encouraged to contribute to vital standards work

 Broader representation welcomed

 Standards making, according to IEEE, provides opportunities to network, broaden understanding, and gain early insight — so facilitating early compliance and anticipation of market requirements.
-The objective of P2020 is for engineers developing automotive camera systems to be able to compare systems in a like-for-like manner, while the challenge, according to Sven Fleck, is, “ensuring image quality KPIs in the standard are relevant for all events and making sure these KPIs are really doing what they should be doing”.
+The objective of P2020 is for engineers developing automotive camera systems to be able to compare systems in a like-for-like manner, while the challenge, according to Sven Fleck, is, “ensuring image quality KPIs in the standard are relevant for all use-cases and making sure these KPIs are really doing what they should be doing”.

 Camera sensor systems are being installed as part of the safety features in production models, so the need for consensus is real and urgent.
 The P2020 working group is therefore keen to connect with more experts that could benefit from engaging with the process of raising image quality standards across the whole automotive sector.